Haider (film): India

 Writing for The Hindu, Sudhish Kamath felt, "Lyricist Gulzar, writer-director Vishal Bhardwaj, and writer Basharat Peer have given us an instant classic, a literary epic (the screenplay is out in the stores too) with a lesson to learn from recent history.
 Haider is an incredibly brave uncompromising film made with loads of conviction with blatant disregard to market conventions, one that will make you cheer during the meta-moment in the film."
 Rajeev Masand of CNN-IBN called that film an elegant, thrilling one that casts a brave, unflinching eye on the Kashmir struggle.
 He noted, "In deviating from the original ending of Hamlet, it also makes a necessary point about the cyclical nature of revenge and violence".
 He gave the film 3.5 out of 5 stars.
 Writing for Deccan Chronicle, Kusumita Das who compared the film to the book summarized, "Considering Hamlet, with all its complexity, is certainly not an easy adaptation to venture into – that alone could well make this Vishal's finest film yet."
-Mohar Basu of Koimoi detailed out performances, direction, script, editing and screenplay gave the verdict, "Haider is an unforgettable film that never fumbles, never stumbles, and is so sure of itself that it cannot go wrong.
-From Shahid to Tabu to Kay Kay to Shraddha to the powerful extended-cameo of Irrfan, everything in the film works.
-It's a Guztaq film that audaciously breaks every rule in the book, everything that you could have expected from it and ends up being that edgy watch which you'll savor, while you watch it from the edge of seats.
-Haider is chutzpah and in-keeping with the same vein, I will rate this film the highest I have ever gone with a film.
-This is an easy 4.5 out of 5."
-Critic Subhash K. Jha with immense praise felt, "Haider is a beast that just won't be tamed by regular cinematic definitions.
+Subhash K. Jha with immense praise felt, "Haider is a beast that just won't be tamed by regular cinematic definitions.
 There is flamboyance and subtlety, both at once in the treatment.
 Elegance and earthiness rub shoulders in the execution of what is regarded as one of Shakespeare's most complex tragedies.
 Above all, there are the performances – towering, luminous actors craning their collective creative necks into the director's vision, to give it mesmerizing magical spin.
 Mr. Bhardwaj's third Shakespearean sojourn is his best yet.
 Haider is like a painting viewed from the road inside an art gallery.
 The vision is distant yet vivid, layered life-like and yet exquisitely poetic."